Apple Search Starts with Siri Search

 A present-day job application at LinkedIn for a position of ML Research Manager, Siri Search Relevance tells us about the state of search at Apple, or where they would like search to be:

 The Siri Search Relevance team is creating groundbreaking technology for artificial intelligence, machine learning, and natural language processing.
 The features we create are redefining how hundreds of millions of people use their computers and mobile devices to search and find what they are looking for.
-Siri’s universal search engine powers search features across a variety of Apple products, including Siri, Spotlight, Safari, Messages, and Lookup.
-As part of this group, you will be leading large scale machine learning and deep learning to improve Query Understanding and Ranking of Siri Search and developing fundamental building blocks needed for Artificial Intelligence.
+Siri’s universal search engine powers search features across various Apple products, including Siri, Spotlight, Safari, Messages, and Lookup.
+As part of this group, you will be leading large-scale machine learning and deep learning to improve Query Understanding and Ranking of Siri Search and developing fundamental building blocks needed for Artificial Intelligence.
 This involves developing sophisticated machine learning models, using word embeddings and deep learning to understand the quality of matches, online learning to react quickly to change, natural language processing to understand queries, taking advantage of petabytes of data and signals from millions of users, and combining information from multiple sources to provide the user with results that best satisfy their intent and information seeking needs.

 That Apple Job posting provides more details on what a person might do in this role, which tells us more about how search related to Siri might work: